mujaSR20/mujaSR20/README.md

 ---

 ## Objective
-I want to protect people and organizations from those who do harm for their wants, giving me passion in pursuing Cyber Security.
-Aiming to be an Security Analyst, my integrity and values hold true to my nature.
+To learn and connect, improve by trial and learn from mistakes while holding my values as a person.
+Aiming to be an Security Analyst as I walk on my journey.

 ## Skills & learning